nathan-smeal/cs7641/lessons/ml_p1_lesson_08_vc_dimension.md

 $H: h(x) = \{ x \leq \theta \textrm{ where }\theta \textrm{ is real} \}$

-Syntactic hypotheses space: All the things you can write
+Syntactic hypothesis space: All the things you can write

 Semantic hypothesis space: All the functionally different hypothesis.